Tamil Film Producers Council

 Tamil Film Producers Council (TFPC), is a union for film producers in the Indian state of Tamil Nadu, based in Chennai.
 Formed on 18 July 1979, the group has a charitable trust fund to provide financial support to retired producers, voiced support for film producers and have collectively protested for socio-political issues.

 Elections in the Producers council, which is made up of over 1500 members, are held once every two years to determine the president of the group.
 Actor-producer Vishal has been elected as the President of the Producers council after he won the election held in April 2017.
-On 25 December 2018, R. Parthiepan was appointed as the new Vice President of the Tamil Film Producers Council replacing RK SURESH and kathireasan who were jointly holding the position until 24 December 2018.
+On 25 December 2018, R. Parthiepan was appointed as the new Vice President of the Tamil Film Producers Council replacing R. K. Suresh and Kathiresan who were jointly holding the position until 24 December 2018.